Rape in the United States: Prevalence and number of incidents

 Other government surveys, such as the Sexual Victimization of College Women study, critique the NCVS on the basis it includes only those acts perceived as crimes by the victim, and report a much higher victimization rate.
 Estimates from other sources typically report much higher levels of both rape and sexual assault than either the NCVS or UCR.
 A 2010 study conducted by the Centers for Disease Control found that around 1 in 5 women and 1 in 71 men (an additional 1 in 21 men were 'made to penetrate' someone else) had experienced an attempted or completed rape in their lifetime.
 Differences in survey samples, definitions of rape and sexual assault, and the wording of survey questions likely contribute to these differences, and there is no consensus on the best way to measure rape and sexual assault.
 Both the NCVS and UCR are believed to significantly under-count the number of rapes and sexual assaults that occur.

 Based on the available data, 21.8% of American rapes of female victims are gang rapes.

 RAINN, an American nonprofit anti-sexual assault organization, the largest in the United States, reported: every 68 seconds, an American is sexually assaulted.

+According to the 2016/2017 National Intimate Partner and Sexual Violence Survey, 1 in 4 women and 1 in 26 men in the United States have experienced rape in their lifetime.
+Additionally, 1 in 9 men in the United States report being forced to penetrate someone during their lifetime.

+A United States Department of Justice report, Sexual Victimization in Prisons and Jails Reported by Inmates, states that "In 2011–12, an estimated 4.0% of state and federal prison inmates and 3.2% of jail inmates reported experiencing one or more incidents of sexual victimization by another inmate or facility staff in the past 12 months or since admission to the facility, if less than 12 months."
+However, advocates dispute the accuracy of the numbers, saying they under-report the real numbers of sexual assaults in prison, especially among juveniles.